 Being a linear voltage regulator, 7912 is not very efficient and it wastes a lot of energy as heat.
 The more the gap between input and output voltage, the more energy it will waste by generating heat.
 You can use the following formula to calculate how much energy is being wasted as heat.

 If you are using a 24V power supply as an input source for your 7912 and your load is pulling 1 Amp from the 7912 then the following is how we will calculate the energy being wasted.

 =12 x 1

-You can see that you will be wasting an additional 12W as heat energy for using 12W for your source.
+You can see that you will be wasting an additional 12W as heat energy by using 12W for your source.
 In addition to this loss of energy, you will also need to dissipate that heat using a large heatsink plate.
 To avoid this issue, 7912 input voltage should stay as close to 14.5V as possible but at the same time the input voltage should never drop below 14.5V otherwise the output will become unregulated.
-I recommend to use 18V power source for this purpose.
+I recommend using an 18V power source for this purpose.

-LM 7912 has inbuilt overload and short circuit protection, a safe area protection and on the top of that it also has a thermal shutdown so it looks like a great safety package.
-These safety features may come handy in some certain situations and will most likely protect the circuit you are powering from severally burning.
+LM 7912 has inbuilt overload and short circuit protection, and safe area protection, and on top of that, it also has a thermal shutdown so it is a great safety package.
+These features are certainly essential to protect the devices you are powering with your 7912.

 If you have any questions then please feel free to ask in the comments section below.